infrazeng/Pewlett_Hackard_Analysis/README.md

 • PGAdmin

+• QuickDBD

 ## Purpose and Overview

-Pewlett Hackard needs to prepare ahead for vacancies and we need to understand how many people will be retiring in the next year and who.
-To perform this analysis, we used SQL, QuickDBD and PGAdmin to identify employees who were nearing retirement age and then organize that into a list by department and title.
-This way, the company can see which departments will be most affected and then prepare for the upcoming change.
+Pewlett Hackard recognizes the importance of proactive workforce planning and aims to anticipate upcoming vacancies.
+To gain insights into the number of employees expected to retire in the next year and identify the individuals involved, we conducted a thorough analysis using SQL, QuickDBD, and PGAdmin.

+Our analysis involved identifying employees who were approaching retirement age and organizing them into a comprehensive list categorized by department and job title.
+By employing SQL, we efficiently extracted the necessary data to determine the potential impact on each department within the company.

+This approach enables Pewlett Hackard to proactively assess which departments will experience the most significant changes due to impending retirements.
+Armed with this knowledge, the company can effectively prepare strategies and implement appropriate measures to mitigate any potential workforce gaps that may arise.

+By leveraging the power of data analysis and utilizing tools such as SQL, QuickDBD, and PGAdmin, Pewlett Hackard is equipped with valuable insights to facilitate strategic planning, ensuring a smooth transition during this upcoming period of change.

 ## Results